haiwera-silk-cd/magento-devdocs/guides/v2.1/mtf/mtf_entities/mtf_testcase.md

 When [constraints][] of the variation have been performed, you can use the `tearDown()` method to get back the testing application to the initial state to be ready for the next variation execution (for example, logging out, clearing data, clearing cache).

-For example, the following code deletes a sales rule after each variation:
+例如， the following code deletes a sales rule after each variation:

 ``` php?start_inline=1
 public function tearDown()